jh2odo/wa-analyzer/README.md

 	Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Please contact gordos.kund@gmail.com with any questions on this license.

+Trademarks

 	Nokia is a registered trademark of Nokia Corporation.
 	Symbian is a trademark of Symbian Software Ltd Whatsapp is a trademark of WhatsApp, Inc